Our Beliefs

 Jesus

-welcomed everyone, whether they were poor, rich, or just getting by;
+everyone, whether they were poor, rich, or just

 The